The Shell

 /mnt/ncsudrive/a/ahaque3/.cargo/bin:/mnt/ncsudrive/a/ahaque3/.local/bin:/mnt/ncsudrive/a/ahaque3/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/mnt/ncsudrive/a/ahaque3/.dotnet/tools:/opt/puppetlabs/bin

-When we run the echo command, the shell sees that it should execute the program echo, and then searches through the :-separated list of directories in $PATH for a file by that name.
+When we run the echo command, the shell sees that it should execute the program echo and searches through the :-separated list of directories in $PATH for a file by that name.
 When it finds it, it runs it (assuming the file is executable; more on that later).

 Navigating in the shell

-A path on the shell is a delimited list of directories; separated by / on Linux and macOS and \ on Windows.
-On Linux and macOS, the path / is the “root” of the file system, under which all directories and files lie, whereas on Windows there is one root for each disk partition (e.g., C:\).
-This class assumes that you are using a Linux filesystem in this class, usually remote Eos.
-A path that starts with / is called an absolute path.
-Any other path is a relative path.
-Relative paths are relative to the current working directory, which we can see with the pwd command and change with the cd command.
+Recall from File System Hierarchy that a path on the shell is a delimited list of directories; separated by / on Linux and macOS and \ on Windows.
+This class assumes that you are using a Linux filesystem, usually remote Eos.
+To see absolute paths, use the pwd command.
+Change paths with the cd command.
 In a path, . refers to the current directory, and .. to its parent directory:

 [ahaque3@engr-ras-207 ~]$ pwd